NullHooks/NullHooks/README.md

 `"stattrack"`               | The stattrack kill number as int. `-1` means disabled. *:warning: Currently stattrack is not working properly becayse of an error.
 See todo list.*
 `"quality"`                 | The int or enum string of the quality.
 List can be found [here](https://github.com/r4v10l1/NullHooks/blob/634ff18040739d0d7fe437074114f5eae92e907d/src/core/features/visuals/skin_changer/skin_changer.hpp#L19-L32).
 `"wear"`                    | The float corresponding to the weapon wear.
 From `0.001f` to `1.f`, lower means better.
+`"custom_name"`             | String containing the custom name for the weapon.

 An example of a skin config file can be found in [example-configs/skins.json](https://github.com/r4v10l1/NullHooks/blob/main/config-examples/skins.json).